WebberZone/top-10/readme.txt

 In order to display the most popular posts, you will need to add `<?php if(function_exists('tptn_show_daily_pop_posts')) tptn_show_daily_pop_posts(); ?>`.

 You can also use the WordPress Widgets to display the popular posts in your sidebar / other widgetized areas of your theme.

+= Can this plugin replace Google Analytics? =

+Never.
+This plugin is designed to only track the number of pageviews on your blog posts and display the same.
+It cannot replace Google Analytics or any other full fledged statistics application.

+= How does the scheduled maintenance work maintenance work? =

+When you enabled the scheduled maintenance, Top 10 will create a cron job that will run at a predefined interval and truncate the `wp_top_ten_daily` table.
+*Note: If you enable this option, WordPress will execute this job when it is scheduled the first time*

 == Wishlist ==